-- Validation of the model, including changes to hydrological modelling using historical flows derived from our revised hydrological modelling assessments for the historical time period, the Pywr model was validated by comparing outputs to those from WARMS2 - Validation of model outputs from stochastic DO assessments using flows generated when hydrological and hydrogeological timeseries for the 'full stochastic' timeseries were used as inputs to the model, we validated the 'DO' output against our previous understanding of DO for different return periods - 1.123 The stepped approach to model validation was also taken in terms of model coupling.
+- 1.135 As highlighted previously, groundwater timeseries and river flow timeseries are key inputs to water resources modelling, and input timeseries heavily influence the behaviour of the London and SWOX WRZs.
+WARMS2 has previously been shown to be a reliable and well calibrated model for the Thames catchment, and so the Pywr model was validated relative to results from WARMS2.
+As such, in order to establish the influence of the different model developments that have been undertaken, a stepped validation process was undertaken for these zones: - Validation of 'the Pywr model' itself using historical input flows from our WARMS2 model to establish that simplifications/amendments to model behaviour had not unduly influenced model outputs - Validation of the model, including changes to hydrological modelling using historical flows derived from our revised hydrological modelling assessments for the historical time period, the Pywr model was validated by comparing outputs to those from WARMS2 - Validation of model outputs from stochastic DO assessments using flows generated when hydrological and hydrogeological timeseries for the 'full stochastic' timeseries were used as inputs to the model, we validated the 'DO' output against our previous understanding of DO for different return periods - 1.136 The stepped approach to model validation was also taken in terms of model coupling.
 Where feasible, the London sub-model was validated in isolation, before being coupled with other Thames Water models (e.g. treating Affinity Water as a boundary condition), and then being coupled to form a full 'WRSE North' model.
-In this section, the fully coupled WRSE model is the focus, as this is the model that was used for London's DO runs. - 1.124 The validation of the London model is presented here.
-Validation of the model has included validating specific aspects of model behaviour (e.g. checking that the Gateway desalination plant and NLARS switched on and off at the right time, according to the Lower Thames Operating Agreement), but the validation plots presented here focus on Total London Storage. - I.125 Model validation was conducted by comparing Thames Water's Aquator model (known as WARMS2) against the Pywr model results.
+In this section, the fully coupled WRSE model is the focus, as this is the model that was used for London's DO runs. - 1.137 The validation of the London model is presented here.
+Validation of the model has included validating specific aspects of model behaviour (e.g. checking that the Gateway desalination plant and NLARS switched on and off at the right time, according to the Lower Thames Operating Agreement), but the validation plots presented here focus on Total London Storage. - I.138 Model validation was conducted by comparing Thames Water's Aquator model (known as WARMS2) against the Pywr model results.
 Validation was not undertaking comparing the Pywr model with the IRAS model.
 This is because the heavily simplified water resources and hydrological modelling used in IRAS necessitated the use of significant alterations to Deployable Output figures produced by IRAS in WRMP19.